A complete how-to guide for learning languages from A1-C2

 C1: Hello fluency

-C1 is a level accepted by all companies which shows you have “advanced fluency”.
-That’s why now would be an excellent time to get an official certificate.
-For example, the C1/CAE certificate for English is valid for life, and will allow you to study in any English taught program in universities across the world, and works as proof of language mastery for most English speaking countries immigration requirements.
+For example, the C1/CAE certificate for English is valid for life, will allow you to study in any English-taught program in universities across the world, and works as proof of language mastery for most English-speaking countries' immigration requirements.

 C2: You're so good you can teach the language